Neighbourhood Watch

 Shop Watch, Pub Watch, School Watch...

 There are dozens of different watch schemes operating around the UK to include businesses and all sorts of organisations.
-Examples are School Watch, Farm Watch, Shop Watch, Petrol Watch, Hospital Watch, Horse Watch, College Watch and so on.
+Examples are School Watch, Farm Watch, Shop Watch, Forecourt Watch, Business Watch, Dog Watch, Student Watch and so on.

 These watch schemes generally don't share the same structure as Neighbourhood Watch (with street, area and ward coordinators) but the operating principles are similar.

-OWL supports all of these watch schemes allowing the police to communicate quickly and directly with businesses and organisations to increasing awareness and therefore minimise the chance of a crime reoccurring.
+OWL supports all of these watch schemes and more (over 80 types!) allowing the police to communicate quickly and directly with businesses and organisations to increase awareness and therefore minimise the chance of a crime occurring.

 Watch Structures

-Neighbourhood Watch schemes are usually managed by the police or in partnership with a Neighbourhood Watch Association.
+Neighbourhood Watch schemes can be managed by the police, in partnership with a Neighbourhood Watch Association, or as a stand-alone scheme within a village, ward or estate.
 Some schemes have Ward Coordinators who are volunteers overseeing watches within their ward.
 Some wards are then broken down into areas with Area Coordinators overseeing a village or a part of a town who in turn oversee Street Coordinators.

-Each Street Coordinator looks after a watch, sometimes with help from a deputy, with a watch consisting of members who are ordinary residents.
+Each Street Coordinator looks after a watch consisting of members who are ordinary residents.
 This full structure isn't in place everywhere.
-In some places only Street Coordinators are necessary if there are a small number of watches to manage.
+In some counties and districts only Street Coordinators are in place and are led by a single police administrator or a chairman of a local NhW association.

-OWL fully supports these structures, big and small, making online management of watches much easier where each coordinator or police user can securely administrate everything they are entitled to do so in one place.
+OWL fully supports these structures, big and small, making online management of watches much easier where each coordinator or police user can securely administrate everything they are entitled to do so, securely, in one place.

 Further Information